Trusted WordPress tutorials, when you need them most.

 Upon activation, open up a post or page in the block editor to add special characters.

-Once there, you need to click on the omega icon in the block toolbar at the top to bring up a popup displaying special characters.
+Once there, select a paragraph block and then click on the omega icon in the block toolbar at the top to bring up a popup displaying special characters.

 Add special characters using a plugin